NOX2N - Transformation of biogas digestates to a fertilizer which reduce N2O emissions

 NOX2N Technology

-The technology pioneers a novel approach to transform inexpensive biogas digestates into a high-density enrichment of non-denitrifying N2O-reducing bacteria (NNRB), which creates opportunity for scalable and feasible inoculation of agricultural soils with desired bacteria.
+The technology pioneers a novel approach to transform inexpensive biogas digestates into a high-density enrichment of non-denitrifying- or denitrifying N2O-reducing bacteria (NRB or NNRB), which creates opportunity for scalable and feasible inoculation of agricultural soils with desired bacteria.
 The use of NOX2N technology to modify the soil microbiome, be it for for reduced climate emissions or increased crop yields, fits well with current claims that microbiome-based innovations will play crucial roles in circular economy approaches to meet the United Nations sustainable development goals.

 NOX2N project